hyphanet/wintray/README.md

 Designer includes things like button size and font which do not need to be translated.

-## Feature requests and reporting bugs
+## Feature requests and bug reports

 Please file any bugs or feature requests on the [Freenet Project issue tracker](https://bugs.freenetproject.org/bug_report_page.php)